ddella/OpenSSL/Cipher suite test/README.md

 >Testing ECDHE-RSA-AES256-GCM-SHA384...NO (sslv3 alert handshake failure)

 ## How to use
+Check this script `test_cipher.sh` on my Gist [here](https://gist.github.com/ddella/d3fe330551f5f4e7037de0a51a953372) to test the ciphers supported by a TLS server.
 Replace with the hostname, port number and TLS version you want to test.
 ```shell
 ./test_ciphers.sh localhost:8443 tls1_2